Jan Guillou: The CIA affair

 In 1976, two employees of Sveriges Radio contacted Guillou at Folket i Bild/Kulturfront with a story of a colleague that had been recruited by a CIA officer in Stockholm.
 They had earlier been turned down by a major newspaper, and now asked the journalist that had exposed IB if he could publish the story.
 The three worked out a scenario where the CIA recruiter could be legally accused of espionage, and instructed the recruit to collect evidence thereof.
 Unbelievably enough, the CIA officer agreed to give his spy written instructions of what information to retrieve, so the informal counter-intelligence group had only to stockpile these, take photographs of the two spies meeting, and discuss how much they needed before the final exposure would be made.

 The recruited spy was at a later meeting instructed to go to Angola with orders to get information about both military and political conditions.
 The legally experienced within the group advised their double agent not to agree, but he went anyway.
 Afterwards, the group assembled to write a false report about the conditions in the civil war-ridden country.
 Before the three could finalize the entire story for publishing, the spy went to Angola a second time, now with additional tasks on his instruction sheet.

 After the spy had returned to Sweden, Guillou in advance placed the article in a major newspaper and with a television news editor.
 He also contacted the Foreign Department in order to prevent official denials, and discuss the repercussions of the espionage exposure.
 The published article was a true 'scoop', and the CIA spy handler was ordered to leave Sweden together with a colleague.
 The spy himself avoided prosecution thanks to the article's portrayal of him as a rather heroic journalist, exposing foreign illegal operations to the public.
-Afterwards, both he and Jan Guillou were interrogated by the Swedish Security Service, but for assumed political reasons, no criminal charges were made.
-This time, the system worked to the journalist's advantage.
+Afterwards, both he and Guillou were interrogated by the Swedish Security Service, but for assumed political reasons, no criminal charges were made.